AustralianSuper Pty Ltd Sells 155,004 Shares of Hologic, Inc. (NASDAQ:HOLX)

-AustralianSuper Pty Ltd lessened its position in Hologic, Inc. (NASDAQ:HOLX – Get Rating) by 50.4% in the 4th quarter, Holdings Channel reports.
-The firm owned 152,695 shares of the medical equipment provider’s stock after selling 155,004 shares during the period.
-AustralianSuper Pty Ltd’s holdings in Hologic were worth $11,536,000 at the end of the most recent quarter.
+AustralianSuper Pty Ltd lowered its stake in Hologic, Inc. (NASDAQ:HOLX – Get Rating) by 50.4% during the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 152,695 shares of the medical equipment provider’s stock after selling 155,004 shares during the period.
+AustralianSuper Pty Ltd owned 0.06% of Hologic worth $11,536,000 at the end of the most recent reporting period.

-Other large investors have also recently bought and sold shares of the company.
-Macquarie Group Ltd. boosted its holdings in shares of Hologic by 227.2% in the second quarter.
-Macquarie Group Ltd. now owns 6,284,053 shares of the medical equipment provider’s stock valued at $435,485,000 after buying an additional 4,363,687 shares during the period.
-Arrowstreet Capital Limited Partnership boosted its holdings in shares of Hologic by 110.6% in the first quarter.
-Arrowstreet Capital Limited Partnership now owns 1,896,174 shares of the medical equipment provider’s stock valued at $145,664,000 after buying an additional 995,854 shares during the period.
-Victory Capital Management Inc. boosted its holdings in shares of Hologic by 18.7% in the third quarter.
-Victory Capital Management Inc. now owns 4,266,481 shares of the medical equipment provider’s stock valued at $275,273,000 after buying an additional 672,414 shares during the period.
-Prudential Financial Inc. boosted its holdings in shares of Hologic by 246.0% in the first quarter.
-Prudential Financial Inc. now owns 920,718 shares of the medical equipment provider’s stock valued at $70,730,000 after buying an additional 654,628 shares during the period.
-Finally, Renaissance Technologies LLC boosted its holdings in shares of Hologic by 92.8% in the first quarter.
-Renaissance Technologies LLC now owns 1,300,461 shares of the medical equipment provider’s stock valued at $99,901,000 after buying an additional 626,100 shares during the period.
+Other large investors have also added to or reduced their stakes in the company.
+Romano Brothers AND Company bought a new stake in Hologic in the fourth quarter valued at $25,000.
+Whittier Trust Co. boosted its holdings in Hologic by 90.0% in the fourth quarter.
+Whittier Trust Co. now owns 380 shares of the medical equipment provider’s stock valued at $28,000 after acquiring an additional 180 shares in the last quarter.
+Salem Investment Counselors Inc. boosted its holdings in Hologic by 163.9% in the second quarter.
+Salem Investment Counselors Inc. now owns 549 shares of the medical equipment provider’s stock valued at $38,000 after acquiring an additional 341 shares in the last quarter.
+Toth Financial Advisory Corp bought a new stake in Hologic in the fourth quarter valued at $45,000.
+Finally, General Partner Inc. bought a new stake in Hologic in the fourth quarter valued at $49,000.
 Institutional investors own 95.17% of the company’s stock.

 Wall Street Analysts Forecast Growth

-Hologic (NASDAQ:HOLX – Get Rating) last issued its quarterly earnings data on Wednesday, February 1st.
-The medical equipment provider reported $1.07 earnings per share for the quarter, beating the consensus estimate of $0.90 by $0.17.
-The company had revenue of $1.07 billion for the quarter, compared to analyst estimates of $1.01 billion.
-Hologic had a net margin of 22.17% and a return on equity of 25.12%.
-The company’s revenue was down 27.0% on a year-over-year basis.
-During the same period in the prior year, the firm earned $2.17 earnings per share.
-As a group, research analysts anticipate that Hologic, Inc. will post 3.74 EPS for the current year.
+Hologic (NASDAQ:HOLX – Get Rating) last released its quarterly earnings results on Wednesday, February 1st.
+The medical equipment provider reported $1.07 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.90 by $0.17.
+The business had revenue of $1.07 billion during the quarter, compared to the consensus estimate of $1.01 billion.
+Hologic had a return on equity of 25.12% and a net margin of 22.17%.
+The business’s quarterly revenue was down 27.0% compared to the same quarter last year.
+During the same period in the previous year, the company posted $2.17 EPS.
+On average, sell-side analysts forecast that Hologic, Inc. will post 3.74 EPS for the current year.

 Hologic, Inc engages in the development, manufacture, and supply of diagnostics products, medical imaging systems, and surgical products dedicated to serve the healthcare needs of women.
 It operates through the following segments: Breast Health, Diagnostics, GYN Surgical, and Skeletal Health.
 The Breast Health segment includes a portfolio of solutions for breast cancer care for radiology, pathology, and surgery.